Avaq/node-server-skeleton/docs/api.md

 {"token": "<authorization_token>", "refresh": "<refresh_token>"}
 ```

+The request might also fail, and the response will have code `400` in case the
+request was invalid (like invalid data format), or `403` if the credentials are
+invalid (eg. a wrong password or non-existent username).

 #### `GET /auth`

 Determine whether a token is still valid, or why it's not granting you access.